Janerashmi/Azure-zero-to-hero/Day-01/02-important-concepts.md

 ## Virtual Machine

 A Virtual Machine (VM) is a software-based emulation of a physical computer.
 It allows running multiple operating systems on a single physical machine.
+OR
+A virtual machine (VM) is a software-based simulation of a physical computer.
+It runs an operating system and applications just like a real computer, but it's hosted inside another system—your real, physical computer—using a special program called a hypervisor.

 ## API (Application Programming Interface)